 For the Filling: In a large pot cover the potatoes with water, season well with salt, and bring to a simmer.
 Cook until potatoes are easily pierced with a knife, about 10 minutes.
 Drain potatoes and let dry for a few minutes before adding the butter and mashing until almost smooth.
 Add scallions and mix, then season to taste with salt and pepper.
 Allow to cool to room temperature.

 Adjust oven rack to middle position and preheat to 375°F. Line a baking sheet with foil or parchment paper.

-Divide the dough in half and roll it out into a wide, thin rectangle, less than 1/4-inch thick.
-Divide half the filling into 4 balls and place them along the bottom of the dough.
-Loosely roll the dough around the filling balls then twist and pinch off the dough between each ball.
-Leaving one end of each knish open, pinch the dough on the opposite end of the knish until sealed and place the knish sealed side down on the baking sheet and press gently on the top to form a short, squat roll.
-Repeat with remaining dough and filling then brush the knishes with beaten egg.
+Turn dough out onto a floured surface.
+Divide dough in half and roll it out into a wide, thin rectangle, less than 1/4-inch thick.
+Using half the filling, form a log of filling along the bottom long edge of the dough, roll the dough up, and then cut into four equal portions.
+Seal and pinch dough around filling on one end of each portion, and set on a parchment-lined baking sheet.
+Press each portion down a little to flatten slightly.
+Repeat process with remaining dough and filling to form a total of 8 knishes, then brush all portions with beaten egg.
 Bake until golden, about 45 minutes.
 Serve immediately.

 |Amount per serving|

 |% Daily Value*|

 |Saturated Fat 3g||17%|

 |Total Carbohydrate 47g||17%|